kernspaltung/scroll-trip.js/TO-DO.md

 # To-Do List:

 # bugfixes
-   x doesnt scroll on first
+   o doesnt scroll on first
-   x some levels dont scroll to next on first scroll
-   - some levels being skipped
+   x some levels dont scroll to next on first scroll x some levels being skipped

 # future features